stoermelder/vcvrack-packone/docs/Mirror.md

 ### Presets

 Many modules have internal states that are not reflected in their panel parameters.
-While MIRROR cannot automatically sync these internal states, you can manually trigger a **sync** to ensure all mirrored modules start in the same initial state.
+While MIRROR cannot automatically sync these internal states, you can manually trigger a sync to ensure all mirrored modules start in the same initial state.

 ![MIRROR Sync Example](./Mirror-sync.gif)

 ### Additional Features

-- **CPU Optimization**:
-  Mapping many parameters can increase CPU usage.
-If audio-rate automation is required, enable **_Audio rate processing_** in the context menu.
+- **CPU Optimization** - Mapping many parameters can increase CPU usage.
+If audio-rate automation is required, enable _Audio rate processing_ in the context menu.
 By default, parameters are updated only every **32nd audio sample**, reducing CPU usage to roughly **1/32th** of the original load.

-- **Disable mapping indicators**:
-  If the mapping indicators are distracting, you can disable them via the context menu.
+- **Disable mapping indicators** - If the mapping indicators are distracting, you can disable them via the context menu.

-- **Syncing modules without parameters**:
-  Added in **v1.8.0**: The **_Sync module presets_** option works even if the mirrored module lacks parameters, such as with **[VCV Host](https://library.vcvrack.com/VCV-Host/Host)**.
+- **Syncing modules without parameters** - Added in v1.8.0: The _Sync module presets_ option works even if the mirrored module lacks parameters, such as with [VCV Host](https://library.vcvrack.com/VCV-Host/Host).

-- **Parameter change reporting in VCV Rack plugins**:
-  By default, parameter changes are not reported back to the plugin host when using MIRROR in a plugin version of VCV Rack.
-In **v2.2.0**, an option was added to enable this behavior, though it may increase plugin CPU usage.
+- **Parameter change reporting in VCV Rack plugins** - By default, parameter changes are not reported back to the plugin host when using MIRROR in a plugin version of VCV Rack.
+In v2.2.0, an option was added to enable this behavior, though it may increase plugin CPU usage.

+## Changelog

 MIRROR was introduced in v1.6 of PackOne.